26 February 2021

 Industry Restart Guidelines

-With the latest easing of restrictions, more Victorian creative organisations, businesses and venues can reopen and return to work.
-It is important for businesses and employers to understand their obligations and how to keep their workers, artists, audiences, patrons and the wider community safe.
+When Victorian creative organisations, businesses and venues reopen and return to work, it is important for businesses and employers to understand their obligations and how to keep their workers, artists, audiences, patrons and the wider community safe.

 Six principles of COVIDSafe workplaces